DamianSuess/Learn.AppThemes/readme.md

 # Xamarin Themes
-This Xamarin.Forms example demonstrates app thmemes!
+This Xamarin.Forms example demonstrates app themes!

 We'll show you how to manually select app themes and automatically switch to dark theme based on system settings using Xamarin.Forms.

+Good news is coming soon!
+Though this feature is not apart of Xamarin.Essentials (v1.3), it should be available in v1.4 according to [Pull Request 923](https://github.com/xamarin/Essentials/issues/923) and [Enhancement 923](https://github.com/xamarin/Essentials/issues/923).

 ## Themes
 * 1 - Graphite-Lite